Po-Data-Science-Project/Final-RMarkdown/README.md

 - Stanford Education Data Archive, (codebook_covariates_v1_1.xlsx, ), available from: https://exhibits.stanford.edu/data/catalog/db586ns4974
 - 113th Congressional District coordinates, available from: https://github.com/ropensci/USAboundaries

+#### Objectives
+Specifically we are aiming to answer the following questions:
+- What are some of the most important predictors of academic achievement at the national level?
+- How is unemployment, poverty, and socioeconomic status associated with academic achievement in Massachusetts, Washington, Nebraska, and California?
+- How is percent free or reduced lunch associated with academic achievement in districts at the national level?
+- How is constituent ideology (right-leaning or conservative vs. left-leaning or liberal) associated with congressional district expenditure per pupil and per instructor?

+#### Our Approach
+We approached these questions using a variety of methods.
+To determine the most important predictors of academic achievement, we first used exploratory visualization of the correlations between various predictors and academic achievement.
+We then used a Random Forest model to determine the relative importance of these predictors as demonstrated by their Gini coefficient.
+To explore the relationship between unemployment, poverty, and socioeconomic status and academic achievement we create plots of association to see how these variables are correlated.
+Moreover, to estimate the effect of percent free or reduced lunch on academic achievement in districts we use a regression model, controlling for socioeconomic status and geography (urban vs. rural).
+To look at how spending on education varies by political leaning within each congressional district, we create an interactive map that shows pupil expenditure in a district by political leaning.
+Lastly, we create a Shiny app to select predictors and visualize how they map to academic achievement.

+#### Analysis
+Analyses can be found in two parts:

+- Part I: can be in the top tab
+- Part II: can be found in the to tab

 # **Hey group mates!!!**